CedricPicron/SelfSupervisedObject3D/README.md

 <p align="center"> <img src='source/Kitti/Tracking/Results/Video3D/4.gif' align="center" width="100%"> </p>

 The method consists of two steps:
 1. A network is trained in a self-supervised way to detect the yaw angle orientations of the different cars in the scene.
+For more information about this step, take a look at our [paper](https://arxiv.org/abs/2007.14812).
 2. An optimization method is used to maximize the 2D IoU of the estimated 2D box with the projection of the estimated 3D box.

 ## Installation